italomaia/flask-empty/README.md

 Configuring
 ===========
-**src/config.py** has some pre-configured flask configuration classes for you.
+**src/config.py** has some pre-set flask configuration classes for you.
 They're are all self explanatory.
 **Dev** is used by default with the runserver command, while **Testing** is used only when running tests. **Config** is a more general configuration.
 You can extend any of these classes to create your production config or some other special configuration.